SMEJ Holdings: 2001–2012: Establishment and Japanese market entry

-2013–present: Further ventures, mergers, and acquisitions
+2013–2019: Further ventures, mergers, and acquisitions

 SM Entertainment Group, which started producing video content in various fields through SM Culture & Contents (SM C&C), established SM Contents Investment (SMCI) to guarantee quality content.
 SMCI was launched with the investment of SM Entertainment Japan to operate the network and facilitate diverse overseas projects.
 Kim Young-min, inaugurated as CEO of SM Entertainment in May 2005, became a representative of overseas subsidiaries, SM Asia and SM Japan.
 It was reported that the company recorded losses due to its "intensive" investment in temporary costs to establish a management system in the first quarter, with the annual operating profit in 2012 exceeding 10 billion won as of the March 2013 accounting settlement.
 Previously, SM, Avex Vanguard (AVI), and Universal Music Japan established a joint venture, Everysing Japan, in May 2014 and is currently a subsidiary of SM Japan as per its website.
 On June 23, 2014, SM stated that it was ordered to pay 10.2 billion won in corporate tax while asserting the additional corporate tax payment was due to the difference in the foreign tax deduction limit for sales generated by SM Japan.

 A news article released by Maeil Business Newspaper declared that SM Japan had already achieved K-pop localization and attracted more than 2.1 million concert goers in 2015, establishing a 15% growth from 2014.
 As part of Shinee's promotion for the group's "Kiminoseide" (2016) release, Shinyan, an imitation of the group members and is under the company, will debut with the song "Kiminoseide (For Cat)" (2016) to offer their music more intimately to the public through cats.
 On August 12, 2016, SM Japan announced that it had decided to invest approximately 13 billion won in Digital Adventure (DA), a JASDAQ-listed company and a Japanese subsidiary of KeyEast.
 The announcement was made when SM and KeyEast signed a business agreement as a strategic partner to establish business partnerships in various fields.
 Consequently, the company was expected to become the second-largest shareholder as it invested in DA with a third-party paid-in capital increase.
 In September 2016, the company started capital participation with Stream Media Corporation (SMC) as per the company history page on SMC's official website.

+IRiver then merged with SM Mobile Communications (SM MC) and acquired a 100% stake in SM Life Design Company Japan (SM LDC), a subsidiary of SM Japan, with 30 billion won of the endowment amount.
+SM LDC was a company dedicated to distributing SM content and goods in Japan.